Code-Institute-Submissions/marco-javascript/README.md

 7. Press Enter.
 Your local clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

+## Credits

+####Content

+* All text in this project was written by the developer.

+### Media

+#### Images

+* The images used for the memory cards were obtained from Google Images and are used for educational purposes only.
+Copyright for the memory card images belong to Marvel.

+#### Audio

+* The audio file for button click sound was sourced from SoundJay.

+* The audio files for card flip sound, matched cards sound were sourced from FreeSound.

+* The backgorund music was sourced on YouTube and then convert in mp3.

+## Acknowledgements

+I have taken inspiration from the game match card.
+My mentor, online student support and Slack were both great help throughout my project.

+##### Disclaimer

+* The content of this website, including the images used, are for educational purposes only.